Odrannnn/Donkey-Kong-64-Recompiled-Android/BUILDING.md

 These steps cover: decompressing the ROM, running the recompiler and finally building the project.

-## 1. Clone the BanjoRecomp Repository
+## 1. Clone the DonkeyKong64Recompiled Repository
 This project makes use of submodules so you will need to clone the repository with the `--recurse-submodules` flag.

 ```bash